mescovedo/imguiProjects/README.md

 ![Build](https://img.shields.io/badge/build-passing-brightgreen)
 ## 🎯 Purpose

-This project is a base template for projects using **Dear ImGui + GLFW + OpenGL**, ready for configuration via JSON.
+This repository is a base template for small 2D projects, prototypes, and tools using Dear ImGui.
-It is designed as a starting point for development on **Windows with CLion (CMake)**.

-Ideal for interface prototypes, debug tools, or simple 2D/3D games.
+It provides two approaches depending on the abstraction level you prefer:

+Low-level: GLFW + OpenGL + ImGui

+High-level: SFML + ImGui-SFML + ImGui

+Both models allow easy configuration via JSON and are ready to build on Windows with CLion (CMake).

 ## 🛠 Requirements